Julius Kovesi: Philosophical Work

 Kovesi’s moral philosophy can be summarised under four headings.

 The theory of meaning

 Kovesi sees concepts as having two dimensions.
 The “material elements” of a concept are the various ways in which a concept can be instantiated.
 The “formal element” of a concept is the role that the concept has in human social practices.

 Moral concepts

 On Kovesi's view, typical examples of moral concepts are “murder”, “prejudice”, “stealing” and “cruelty”.
 These he calls “complete” moral concepts.
-Some moral concepts are “incomplete”; “lying” is his usual example.
-These concepts are used in combination with complete moral concepts.
+Some concepts are “incomplete”; when they are not completely formed from the moral point of view (his usual example is “killing”).

 Facts and values

 Moral reasoning and argument does not start from a set of “neutral” facts and reason to a moral conclusion.
 No argument, whether scientific or moral or other, proceeds in that way.
 Rather, we start from human interests, as expressed in our value concepts, and we proceed to look for facts that are relevant to those interests.
 In that way, moral reasoning is no different from any other reasoning.